Hunt Club Places COO for Braxton Brewing Company in 28 Days

 Business Leaders Predict the Future of Work

 What is “normal” now, wasn’t weeks ago and won’t be in months to come.
-The pandemic and resulting economic downtown created many looming questions.
+The pandemic and resulting economic downturn created many looming questions.
 How will work change?
 How will our daily lives be permanently impacted?
 What is our next normal?
 Hunt Club tapped its expert network of founders, senior leaders, VPs and directors to get answers.
 Read on to learn about their predictions for the future of work, and how they define our next normal.

 How to Hire for the Next Generation of Marketing Jobs